Testudinidude/Byer_CMP_BBS_msocc/README.md

 ## Code/Software

 Code for the majority of analyses in the manuscript are provided in bbs_cmp_bin_justms_sub.Rmd.
 This code was generate using R version 4.3.1.

+Rather than merging the above description with the more imposing knitted markdown, the github pages deployment can be found here: https://testudinidude.github.io/Byer_CMP_BBS_msocc/.